leekevinyg/js-algorithms-sandbox/notes/stack.md

 ![Linked List](./images/linked-list.png)

-To **push** an item onto the stack we store a reference to the old first node, add the new node at the beginning, and point the new node to the “old” first node.
+To **push** an item onto the stack we:

+- store a reference to the old first node
+- add the new node at the head of the list
+- point the new node to the “old” first node.

-To **pop** an item from the list we simply return the value of the head node and and have that nodes next property become the new head node.
+To **pop** an item from the list we:

+- return the value of the head node
+- have the head nodes "next" property become the new head node.

 **isEmpty** just needs to check whether the head node has a value.